Skip to content

 When talking about PII, the first thing that jumps to mind is email addresses, names, telephone numbers… but aren’t we forgetting something?
 Yes, that images are also PII.

-When it comes to CCTV systems, this means that if you can identify individuals by the images captured on your video surveillance system, then your system must meet the same data protection requirements as any other system processing PII.
+When it comes to camera systems and solutions, this means that if you can identify individuals by the images captured on your video surveillance system, then your system must meet the same data protection requirements as any other system processing PII.

 If you’re installing a new security system, or you have an existing one on your premises, you need to make sure that your recording of images has a lawful basis.